 The gas nozzle itself is used as a sensor.
-This makes it possible even on complicated workpieces and in confined spaces to perform the required search trips on the reference surfaces of the workpiece, by which the position of the weld seams is determined.
-As soon as the gas nozzle comes into contact with the work piece, it is discharged and the robot stops immediately.
-This discharge is recorded on-line by the respective sensor board in the control cabinet and subsequently the robot moves to the next searching run.
+This makes it possible - even on complicated workpieces and in confined spaces - to perform the required search steps on the reference surfaces of the workpiece, by which the position of the weld seams is determined.
+As soon as the gas nozzle gets into contact with the work piece, it is discharged and the robot stops immediately.
+This discharge is recorded on-line by the respective sensor board in the control cabinet and subsequently the robot moves to the next searching drive.

 Arc seam sensing - precision welding of fillet and V-seams

 During the welding process arc seam sensing is used to compensate for positional tolerances of the welding seam.